vroncevic/gen_vhost/README.md

 # Generate VirtualHost configuration file (Apache 2v2 && 2v4)

+gen_vhost is toolset for generation virtual host configuration file.

+Developed in python code: 100%.

 The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.